Nashwa Nasreldin (Gowanlock) is a writer, editor, and literary translator of Arabic novels, short stories, poems, screenplays and non-fiction.

 She writes poetry and literary essays, and is a freelance writer and commissioning editor of poetry, features and personal essays, with a focus on language, literature, history and current affairs, culture and the arts.

 Nashwa is the website managing editor of arablit.org, a former programmes and documentaries producer at Al Jazeera English and a former video producer at Agence France Presse (AFP).
-She is a founding member of the Suffolk-based Bury St Edmunds Writers’ Workshop.
+She is the founder of the Suffolk-based Bury St Edmunds Writers’ Workshop.

 Nashwa holds an MFA in Writing from the Vermont College of Fine Arts and was awarded a mentorship with the British Centre for Literary Translation in 2014.